anhinga/2023-notes/non-anthropocentric-ai-safety/README.md

 Speaking of 2023, I was the second author of _"Safety without alignment"_ paper and I wrote LessWrong post _"Exploring non-anthropocentric aspects of AI existential safety"_ and a number of related comments on the site.

 There have been also a number of privately shared notes.
+There is a lot of discussion recently on what could be shared, and what should be kept private in order not to cause further deterioration of the situation with existential safety.
+I'll see what I can distill into publicly sharable materials.

+Here I'll try to structure information in various subdirectories.